 For example, due to allergies, you may not want to consider a home where pets or smokers reside.
 Or if you want to be close to a preferred school or a municipal bus stop, your real estate agent should ensure the home is in the correct school district and/or check out the bus route.
 They may also want to personally inspect the locale to determine if there are any high-tension hydro towers behind the house or giant cube van living next door.

 Your financing is all set, your real estate agent has a selection of prospective homes and you've said you're available Saturday.
-Prior to hitting the road, using proprietary software available through all member realty companies, your agent may email a final selection of listings for perusing on your personal computer.
+Prior to hitting the road, using proprietary software available through all member realty companies, your agent may email a final selection of listings for perusing on your personal computer, tablet or smartphone.
 Usually, it'll include several interior and exterior photos of each home and maybe a virtual tour.
 The address is also available in case you'd like to scope out the immediate neighbourhood before personally viewing the interiors.

 Your agent will then get the short list in tour order, usually geographically, to minimize driving time between homes, once again to ...

 They'll request appointments on-line or through the listing brokerages, and obtain confirmations and lock box codes if necessary.
 You'll meet at their office or another convenient location and away you'll go.

 Typically, to minimize confusion, you'll view not

 more than half a dozen or so homes on each tour; squeeze in too many and they'll all begin to blur together.
 I advise

 choosing a favourite as you proceed through the list and comparing each